 Kutaisi: The Gateway to Georgia

 Kutaisi, one of Georgia’s oldest cities, was my first stop.
-The moment I stepped into its winding streets, I could feel the weight of history.
+The moment I stepped into its winding streets, something of the city's age was visible in everything—the stone, the layout, the pace.
 The city sits in the Rioni Valley, surrounded by rolling hills and ancient monasteries.

 At Gelati Monastery, a UNESCO World Heritage site, the air smelled of damp stone and burning candles.
 The frescoes inside, faded but still vivid, told stories of a time when this place was a center of learning and power.